Skip to Content

 Top house plants that require only minimal light:

-• Peace Lilly: A gorgeous plant with a stunning white flower.
+• Peace Lilly: Peace lilies are gorgeous plant with a stunning white flower.

 • ZZ Plant: This plant can handle extreme low light and still survive.